SuperUserNameMan/LGTISP/readme.md

 | 1 | 0 | 4KB | 4096 - 8 | 8192 |
 | 1 | 1 | 8KB | 8192 - 16 | 16384 |

-However, because AVRdude thinks the LGT8F328p is an ATmega328p, `dump eeprom` will only display 1KB.
+However, because AVRdude thinks the LGT8F328p is an ATmega328p, `dump eeprom` will only display 1KB of data.

-Also, because EEPROM is emulated using the main Flash memory, it can be dumped using `dump flash 0x7800 1024` and `dump flash 0x7c00 1024`.
+Also, because EEPROM is emulated using the main Flash memory, the two copies of the content of a 1KB EEPROM can be dumped using `dump flash 0x7800 1024` and `dump flash 0x7c00 1024`.

 There are two pages, because the hardware algorithm swap them each time the content of the emulated EEPROM is updated.